saendu/jekyll/_posts/2020-07-25-your-own-private-cloud.md

 Now we have to add some lines to the cmdline.txt
 ```
 sudo nano /boot/firmware/cmdline.txt
-# add at line end (NOT ON NEW LINE): cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1
+# add at line end (NOT ON A NEW LINE!): cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1
 ```
 And now let's do the obvious:
 ```
 sudo reboot
 ```

 If you executed these steps just for one RPI do this now for all the others.
-As mentioned, this is our basic installation or prerequisite for all other steps.
+As mentioned, this is our basic setup for all following steps.

 ### Master
-The next steps we just execute on your master.
+The next steps we are just executing on your master.
 So do a quick SSH login to your master.

 #### Init Kubernetes
-Hey, we are going to build a kubernetes cluster, so at one point we have to initialize kubernetes on your master.
+Hey, we are going to build a kubernetes cluster, so at one point we have to initialize kubernetes on our master.
 For this we are using 'kubeadm init' and we choose a network range of 10.244.0.0/16.
->If you don't like that range, feel free to change, but then let me know in the comments sections why in gods name you don't like that!
+>If you don't like that range, feel free to change, but then let me know in the comments sections why in God’s name you don't like that!

 ```
 sudo kubeadm init --pod-network-cidr=10.244.0.0/16